-686 October 18, 2019 Umbrellas Up For over 100 days now, protesters in Hong Kong have taken to the streets every weekend.
+686 October 18, 2019 Umbrellas Up For over 100 days now, protestors in Hong Kong have taken to the streets every weekend.
 What it’s like to live through that.
-Download Share a clip Transcript Artist: Yu Illustrations Hong Kong in 2047 We asked three illustrators — Noble Wong, Tse Sai Pei, and Yu — to envision the future of the city.
-Prologue Prologue ByIra GlassEmanuele Berry Katherine has been going to protest in Hong Kong for over 4 months.
+Download Share a clip Transcript Illustrations Hong Kong in 2047 We asked three illustrators to envision the future of the city.
+Prologue Prologue ByIra GlassEmanuele Berry A 22-year-old woman has been going to protest in Hong Kong for more than four months.
 She’s got packing her bag for a protest down to a science.
 She shows host Ira Glass and producer Emanuele Berry what’s inside.
 (7 minutes) Act One The Cursed Generation ByIra GlassEmanuele Berry A bunch of 22-year-olds from Hong Kong explain why they are cursed and what that means for their and Hong Kong’s future.
-(17 minutes) Act Two The Fight ByIra GlassEmanuele Berry Katherine, Ira and Emanuele go to a protest and get tear gassed in front of a Ruth's Chris Steakhouse.
+(17 minutes) Act Two The Fight ByIra GlassEmanuele Berry Ira and Emanuele go to a protest and get tear gassed in front of a Ruth's Chris Steakhouse.
 (6 minutes) Act Three Uncivil Disobedience ByEmanuele Berry Producer Emanuele Berry has a day at the mall unlike any other.
 (7 minutes) Act Four Good Cop, Dad Cop ByAlan Yu A protestor who thinks the Hong Kong police are terrible has a chat with his dad — a police officer.
 Alan Yu reports.
 (12 minutes) Act Five A Slow Boat to China ByDiane Wu Producer Diane Wu goes to a party.
 A Chinese flag party.
-Act Six Two Weeks Later ByDiane Wu The 22-year-old woman from the beginning of the show catches up with producer Diane Wu and things are different.
-(7 minutes) Song:“Umbrella” by Ember Island Related If you enjoyed this episode, you may like these 34: Democratic Convention Aug.
-30, 1996 Act Two: Campaign Diaries The latest installment of Michael Lewis's campaign diaries.
-168: The Fix Is In Sept.
-15, 2000 Act One We hear the first part of our story about Archer Daniels Midland and FBI informant Mark Whitacre.
-232: The Real Story Feb.
-14, 2003 Act One: Jarhead Anthony Swofford reads an excerpt from his memoir, Jarhead: A Marine's Chronicle of the Gulf War and Other Battles, about his experience fighting in the first Gulf War in 1991, as a Marine sniper.
+Act Six Two Weeks Later ByDiane Wu The 22-year-old woman from the beginning of the show catches up with producer Diane Wu.
+Things are different.
+(7 minutes) Song:“Umbrella” by Ember Island Related If you enjoyed this episode, you may like these 178: Superpowers Feb.
+23, 2001 Act Two: Wonder Woman Kelly McEvers with the story of Zora, a self-made superhero.
+581: Anatomy of Doubt Feb.
+26, 2016 Act Two Our story continues two years later in Colorado where detectives in four neighboring towns combine resources to run down a serial rapist.
+439: A House Divided June 24, 2011 Act One: War of Northern Aggression Producer Ben Calhoun heads to his home state of Wisconsin, a place currently turned against itself in the form of Senate recall elections.
 Staff RecommendationsView all 266 June 4, 2004 I'm From the Private Sector and I'm Here to Help Nancy Updike goes to Iraq to try to figure out what it's like to be a private citizen working in the middle of a war zone.
 75 Sept.
 12, 1997 Kindness of Strangers A locksmith tells the story of an act of kindness he committed, hoping for a small reward.
 That, and other stories of kindness in New York City.